 A great product photo needs to represent the real item being sold faithfully.
-That is why you should not attempt to change the colours of your image.
+That is why you should not attempt to change the colors of your image.
 When editing your pictures, feel free to look at the real product for reference.
-The colours of your file need to match the ones on the object.
+The colors of your file need to match the ones on the object.

 Of course, you can change the exposure values to help make the product image pop.
 Adjust settings such as brightness and other parameters to get the correct exposure.